This post contains affiliate links and I will be compensated if you make a purchase after clicking on my link.

 The various formulations of the supplement include some ingredients such as chondroitin and fish oils.
-Furthermore, each individual dosage will vary with respect to the individual needs and thus you have to read and follow the instructions.
+Furthermore, each individual dosage will vary with respect to the individual needs and so you should follow the instructions of your vet.

 Glucosamine for cats should only be used after approval has been sought from a competent vet.
 It should never be used without approval and in place of other treatments.
 Studies have also not proven its use during pregnancy or lactation.
 There are minimal chances of overdose or toxicity.

 Glucosamine for cats is a highly effective supplement.
 You should follow your vet’s instructions religiously and avoid self-prescription.
-You should also be keen on any abnormal side effects and seek medical intervention as soon as possible in case you notice any.
+You should also watch for any abnormal side effects and seek medical attention as soon as possible if you notice any.